Venkatesh Harinathan

-Venkatesh Harinathan is an Indian actor, who appears in Tamil cinema (Kollywood).
+Venkatesh Harinathan is an Indian actor, who appears in Tamil cinema.

 Career

 Venkatesh made his acting careers in Stage Plays.
 He belongs to Chennai-based theater group Stray Factory and also appeared in various Television Commercials.
 Venkatesh made his film debut in Tamil film Irandaam Ulagam.
 He acted in key roles in Sutta Kadhai and Moone Moonu Varthai.
 He also translated and starred in Maya from Madurai, written by Naren Weiss and directed by Pooja Devariya.